-Each Judge, as required by the Commission's Rules, submitted a written statement with illustrative materials, summarizing their judicial activities and contributions to the Court and the community.
-The written statements were comprehensive, thoughtful, and provided the Commission with valuable insight about each candidate, not only as a Judge, but also as an individual.
-The Commission interviewed the candidates respectively, and met with Chief Judge Rufus G. King, III to discuss each Judge's judicial performance, qualifications, and contributions to the Court and the administration of justice.
+As required by the Commission's Rules, Judge Canan submitted a written statement with illustrative materials summarizing his judicial activities and assignments, and his contributions to the Court and the community.
+In addition, as part of the submission requirement, Judge Canan submitted a Judicial Medical Form than had been completed by his personal physician.
+The Commission interviewed Judge Canan, and met with Chief Judge Rufus G. King, III to discuss Judge Canan's judicial performance and qualifications for reappointment.